magao-x/handbook/_sources/operating/troubleshooting.md.txt

 ### DM Latency and Communication Troubleshooting

-There are various ways that the shared memory interprocess communication between the deformable mirrors, loop control(s), and the hardwre control processes can stop functioning properly.
+There are various ways that the shared memory interprocess communication between the deformable mirrors, loop control(s), and the hardware control processes can stop functioning properly.

 #### Examples with known fixes: